omeka/omeka-s-enduser/docs/modules/csvimport.md

 	- Mixed resources (spreadsheet can include Item sets, Items, and Media; a column identifying the type of each row is required)
 	- Users.

 - Check the box to **Automap with simple labels**.
-This will automatically map both specially formatted column headings (in `prefix:property`) and any column headings that match existing vocabulary property labels (`property`).
+CSV Import will automatically map specially formatted column headings (in `prefix:property`); if you check this box, it will also automatically map any column headings that match existing vocabulary property labels (such as "Title").

 - **Comments** will appear on the "Past Imports" page; you may find this useful to make a note about what is being imported and any settings you have chosen on this page, for example if you are working in batches or may wish to undo an import later.